iLert/terraform-provider-ilert/README.md

 ## Using the provider

-Detailed documentation for the iLert provider can be found [here](https://registry.terraform.io/providers/iLert/ilert/latest/docs).
+Detailed documentation for the ilert provider can be found [here](https://registry.terraform.io/providers/iLert/ilert/latest/docs).

 ## Developing the Provider